ni/monodrive-documentation/docs/LV_client/tools/mono_create_replay.md

 ### Inputs

-- **Frames:**  An array with all the State Sensor frames
+- **Frames:**  Array with all the State Sensor frames

-- **State Sensor Frame:**  One frame on reported by the State Sensor
+- **State Sensor Frame:**  One frame reported by the State Sensor

-- **Path to save:**  Path to save the replay file generated from the state sensor samples
+- **Path to save:**  Path to save the replay file generated using the State sensor samples

-- **error in (Error Cluster):** can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.
+- **error in (Error Cluster):** Accepts error information wired from previously called VIs.
+This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.

 ### Outputs

-- **error out (Error Cluster):** can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.
+- **error out (Error Cluster):** Accepts error information wired from previously called VIs.
+This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.

 <p>&nbsp;</p>